mermaid-js/mermaid/docs/usage.md

 ## Using mermaid

-For the majority of users, Using the [Live Editor](https://mermaid-js.github.io/mermaid-live-editor/) would be sufficient, however you may also opt to deploy mermaid as a dependency or using the Mermaid API(./Setup.md).
+For the majority of users, Using the [Live Editor](https://mermaid-js.github.io/mermaid-live-editor/) would be sufficient, however you may also opt to deploy mermaid as a dependency or using the [Mermaid API](./Setup.md).

 We have compiled some Video [Tutorials](./Tutorials.md) on how to use the mermaid Live Editor.